tailscale/gitops-acl-action/README.md

 ## Getting Started

-Set up a new GitHub repository that will contain your ACL files.
-Open [the admin panel ACL editor](https://login.tailscale.com/admin/acls) and copy your rules to a file in that repo called `policy.hujson`.
+Set up a new GitHub repository that will contain your tailnet policy file.
+Open the [Access Controls page of the admin console](https://login.tailscale.com/admin/acls) and copy your policy file to a file in that repo called `policy.hujson`.

 If you want to change this name to something else, you will need to add the